- Director, LSE Cities

 - Full publications list on LSE Research Online

 - Researcher, LSE Cities

-Tim White joined LSE Cities in 2016 to kick off the ‘Experiencing Density’ project, which explores the day-to-day life of residents in London’s new high-density housing.
+Tim White joined LSE Cities in 2016 to work on the ‘Experiencing Density’ project, which explores the day-to-day life of residents in London’s new high-density housing.
 He is also an ESRC-funded PhD candidate on the Cities Programme at LSE, where he is tracing the proliferation of corporatized ‘co-living’ spaces in urban centres.
 Tim’s work examines urban change – focusing particularly on housing, class and community.
-He is an editor for the Academy of Urbanism, which brings experts together to identify and advocate best practice in urbanism.
-He also works with the Business of Cities Ltd, an intelligence and strategy firm that reports on global urban trends.
 Tim holds an MPhil in Planning, Growth and Regeneration from Cambridge University, and a Geography degree from King’s College London.